Club MemberTips 'R Us

-Last event announced November 25, 2020.
+Last event announced September 29, 2022.
 Come one, come all, Join us and have a ball.
 We're not a fancy group-- we write A to Z soup!
 Please participate so we can celebrate your awesome style whether with a smile or by shedding a tear- remember have no fear. ~~~NEWS~~~ 1. topic changes weekly--at times one will be assigned 2. poetry only--style will be announced with notes/info 3. picture choice or not author's choice 4. promotion or not author's choice 5. may write each week, skip one or more weeks, then return 6. do not use the 'reserve spot' if you are entering your work in a contest.
 Reserve your spot FIRST in the selected contest.
-7. please sign in on the page under 'discussions' tab when you have completed your poem 8. please be selective about copying everything in your author notes--some is FYI--and no one reads it anyway once posted 9. pm me if you have ideas, questions, or need help 10. have fun!
 Club Organizer is Jannypan (Jan) .

 Club MemberFlash Fiction and Short Shorts

 Last event announced September 28, 2022.
 Some people don't have a very high opinion of flash fiction, even though some very famous writers have dabbled in this genre.
 So why don't we prove them wrong?
 Club Organizer is robyn corum.

 Club MemberThe Fabulous Free Versers Club